Yet the other side of the story I’ve never told is the story

 the people, the people.
 Always.

-And let me tell you, I’m lucky to know some really great
+And let me tell you, I'm lucky to know some of the best.

 No comments: